amazing83/easy-dataset/README.md

 </table>

 1. Click the "Export" button in the Datasets section;
-2. Choose your preferred format (Alpaca or ShareGPT);
+2. Choose your preferred format (Alpaca or ShareGPT or multilingual-thinking);
 3. Select the file format (JSON or JSONL);
 4. Add custom system prompts as needed;
 5. Export your dataset